purepisces/Wenqing-LeetcodeSolution/1-D-Dynamic-Programming/Easy-746-Min-Cost-Climbing-Stairs.md

         return min(cost[0],cost[1])
 ```
 ___
 My wrong implementation, the logic for cost[i] is wrong, we should choose the value in cost[i] and from there we will have two paths to choose.
 Also the final return statement should be `min(cost[0],cost[1])`.
-Since we don't know which index should we start.
+Since we don't know where is the start position.
 ```python
 class Solution(object):
     def minCostClimbingStairs(self, cost):